1946 Bihar riots: Background

 The 1946 Bihar riots were part of a series of incidents of communal violence that occurred across North India.
-The frequency of such riots increased in the 1930s and 1940s; in 1945 alone, 1,809 riots took place in Uttar Pradesh, and 3,176 riots took place across the country in 1946.
+The frequency of such riots increased in the 1930s and 1940s; in 1945 alone, 1,809 riots took place in Uttar Pradesh, and 3,176 riots took place across North India in 1946.
 On 16 August 1946, the All-India Muslim League proclaimed Direct Action Day in Calcutta, as part of their demand for a separate state for Muslims.
 Major riots ensued across the city, with 4,000 people being killed.
-These riots triggered communal violence across the country, including in Bihar.
+These riots triggered communal violence across North India, including in Bihar.
 The Noakhali riots that occurred from 10 to 21 October also provoked violence in Bihar.

 June riots

 The trigger for the riots that occurred in June was a dispute concerning a false allegation that a woman whom Hindus stated had been abducted by Muslims.
 In the village of Andhana, a group of Hindus demanding that the woman be brought forward became violent and were fired upon by Muslims, leading to two fatalities.
-Hindus also killed four Muslim people.
+Hindus killed four Muslims.